 • 30 ml gin

-• ice
+• Ice

-• twist of lemon peel
+• Twist of lemon peel

 Method

-Pour the lemon juice, simple syrup and gin into a cocktail shaker, then fill up with ice.
-Shake well, then strain into a chilled flute.
-Add enough Champagne to fill the glass, and finish it off with a lemon twist.
+1. Pour the lemon juice, simple syrup and gin into a cocktail shaker, then fill up with ice.

 Champagne Punch

+Nothing tops a Champagne punch bowl when you have a thirsty crowd of guests at a Christmas or New Year party.
 Who wants to be stuck making drinks, especially if you need to keep an eye on the oven or talk to guests?
 Whip up a Champagne punch so you can mingle freely with friends.

-There are dozens of Champagne punch variations out there – so you can mix and match flavours to complement your menu.
-Whatever you choose, you’ll need the basics: a bottle of brut Champagne, 1 litre of ginger ale, 5 cups of juice, and 1 cup of spirit.
 For winter, apple, orange, and cranberry juice are ideal.
 While Rum, spiced rum, gin, and vodka work equally well, so you can make your Champagne punch to taste.

 Kir Royale

+Jewel-toned Kir Royales always make an impressive addition to any gathering.
 Traditionally, this gorgeous cocktail consists of the stellar combo of brut Champagne and crème de cassis, a French liqueur made from blackcurrants (think boozy Ribena).
-If you don’t have crème de cassis on hand, the raspberry liqueur Chambord is a top alternative.

 Ingredients